-This post’s title mentions English, but these helpful pointers work for reading for all language learners.
+Before reviewing the best books for learning English, here are some pointers for learning any language.
 First and foremost, I suggest you work on learning the basics of pronunciation and oral comprehension.
-Developing a solid foundation before reading too much can help you avoid forming bad speaking habits.
-For some help, check out our articles on learning and watching helpful TV serieslearning to music and using online dictionaries.
-Once you understand simple fundamentals, reading can be one of the most effective ways to continue practicing a new language.
-Let’s take a look at some of the best books to read to learn English.
+Developing a solid foundation before diving into reading can help you avoid forming bad speaking habits.
+For more details, check out our articles on learning by watching helpful TV serieslistening to music and accessing online dictionaries.
+Once you’ve covered the basics, reading can be one of the most effective ways to continue practicing a new language.
+Now, let’s take a look at some of the best books to read to learn English.

 best books to read to learn english